Verbozeteam/aggregator/README.md

 # Building
 ## Requirements
 ### Boost
-To install boost, [download it](http://www.boost.org/users/download/), extract it and and run:
+To install boost 1.65.x, [download it](http://www.boost.org/users/download/), extract it and and run:
 ```
     ./bootstrap.sh
     ./b2 install